COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

 Note: Please review ASH's disclaimer regarding the use of the following information.

 As flu season approaches, patients should be encouraged to be vaccinated for the flu and cautioned to follow recommendations for reducing risks of contracting COVID-19.
+Patients undergoing treatment may have attenuated responses to vaccination for influenza and for COVID-19.
+Nonetheless, when available, vaccination for SARS-COV2 infection is recommended.
 The high morbidity and mortality rates reported in patients with hematologic malignancies underscore the vulnerability of this patient population.

 Are you changing your approach to initial therapy?